saezhe/erosdigitalgarden/src/site/notes/4 study/study- The procrastination cure you don't want to hear.md

 > [!reason and example]
 > this is because humans *absolutely hate being bored*. left in solitary confinement, you would do anything, any activity provided to you, even if it hurts you.
-> **example**: experiment where college students were put in a room with nothing except an electrocuter for multiple hours. many shocked themselves because it was much preferred than anything else they could do.
+> **example**: an experiment where college students were put in a room with nothing except an electrocuter for multiple hours. many shocked themselves because it was much preferred than anything else they could do.